Diabetes can increase your risk of getting other health problems.

 This means foot injuries do not heal well and you may not notice if your foot is sore or injured.
 This can lead to ulcers and infections.

-Simple things are important, like:
+Simple things are important, such as:

 - keeping your feet clean and dry to avoid infection